Academic Advising FAQs

 How do I apply for graduation?

 Students may stop in the Records & Registration Office to fill out a Graduation application.
-The form is also available online on the Records & Registration web page.
-Application for Graduation is due one semester prior to graduation.
+Application for graduation is due one semester prior to graduation.

 How do I register for classes?